 - Traffic congestion.
 While interstates are typically associated with faster travel, there are bottlenecks across the country where this is not true.
 (Kansas, fortunately, has escaped the worst of this problem.)

 - Urban sprawl.
 Interstates and other highways made commuting to larger cities possible.
 Many Americans opted to live within driving distance of a city, but outside the limits.
 This spread the population out further into rural areas.

 - The decline of small-town America.
 Now with larger cities readily available on major transportation routes, most people don’t think twice about bypassing small towns along the way.
 This has had a major negative impact on the economy of these towns.

 The full effects of the interstate highway system may not become apparent for several decades more.
 History is generally clearer when viewed with the advantage of hindsight.

-One thing does seem evident, however—the interstate highway system was neither an unmixed blessing nor an unmitigated curse.
+One thing does seem evident, however—the interstate highway system is neither an unmixed blessing nor an unmitigated curse.